 The aim of this contest is to encourage scientists to communicate complex material simply, clearly and engagingly.
 Entries will be screened for accuracy by scientists and then judged by 11-year-olds.

 For answers to frequently asked questions – and some helpful hints — see FAQ for Scientists.

 The rules are simple:

-1. Answer the question — “What is time?” — in a way an 11-year-old will find instructive, interesting, and maybe even fun.
+1. Answer the question in a way an 11-year-old will find instructive, interesting, and maybe even fun.

-3. Entries can be submitted in writing, as videos, or as graphics.
-This year, the contest has two categories– Written and Visual – and entries will be judged within their category.
+4. Entries can be submitted in writing, as videos, or as graphics.
+The contest has two categories– Written and Visual – and entries will be judged within their category.
 We plan to name a winner in each category.
 For entries that cross the lines, the Alan Alda Center for Communicating Science will assign them to a category.

 6. Answers must be in English.

-7. Entries must be the original work of the person submitting them.
+7. Entries must be the original work of the person or persons submitting them.

 8. Team entries are allowed, but teams can include no more than four scientists.

 9. The winners will receive a $1,000 cash prize and a trip to New York City to be honored at the World Science Festival.
 (If a team entry wins, only one cash prize and one trip will be awarded for the entry.)